Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 While the simulation explains the blue wing absorption of c somewhat well, it does not explain the red wing absorption at all.
 The simplest explanation for the discrepancy is that the observed red wing absorption is actually stellar variability.
 The absorption detection is marginal even from a pure SNR perspective, and there are other reasons to doubt the detection (Subsection \ref{subsec:ly_alpha_analysis}), including the non-detection in the alternative analyses (see Appendix).
 If we assume the detection is real, the red wing absorption is difficult to explain purely hydrodynamically because it occurs at 100--200 km/s, far above the sound speed of $\sim$10 km/s.
 Since some extreme red wing absorption can be obtained from energetic neutral atoms at the intersection of the planetary outflow and the stellar wind, one might think the problem can be solved by making the stellar wind faster (resulting in more kinetic energy being thermalized in the shock) and denser.
 However, this would also tend to confine the outflow and push more of the absorption to the blue wing, potentially worsening the discrepancy between model and data.
+Using an order-of-magnitude calculation, we also considered the possibility that the red wing absorption could be explained by the far wings of Lyman alpha.
+We considered a r=25 $R_\Earth$ uniform sphere with n(HI) = $10^6$ cm$^{-3}$ with T=7000 K and a mean atomic weight of 0.7 AMU, very roughly matching the simulated conditions in Figure \ref{fig:slices}.
+We found that the optical depth across the center of the sphere is 0.03 at 50 km/s, 0.006 at 100 km/s, and 0.003 at 150 km/s.
+Even an optical depth of 0.03 across the entire 25 $R_\Earth$ disk would increase the transit depth by only 0.2\%.
+We conclude that if the absorption signal at 100-200 km/s is real, it is unlikely to be caused by gas moving at less than 50 km/s.

 We next consider whether or not the predicted metastable helium absorption spectrum from these models is consistent with the upper limits from our NIRSPEC observations (see Fig. \ref{fig:helium_excess_planetary}).
 For c, the model predicts 0.4\% absorption, which would be reduced to 0.15\% due to the self-subtraction when we remove the time-varying telluric signal.
 This absorption should be marginally detectable, but may plausibly be hidden by stellar activity.
 For b, the model predicts 0.5\% absorption, which would be reduced to 0.3\% by self-subtraction.
 This is slightly stronger than the 0.2\% absorption in Figure \ref{fig:helium_excess_planetary}, which we attribute to stellar variability.
 Our injection/recovery tests show that the predicted signal would have been detectable in both the residuals images and the excess absorption spectrum.
 In addition to transit-averaged excess absorption spectra, we also compare the line-integrated light curves to model predictions (Figure \ref{fig:lines}).
 Here, the model predicts a level of absorption considerably above the noise for both planets, but not considerably above the stellar variability we observe on both nights.